When Is the Best Time

 Watching the incoming high tide from the west terrace is another highlight, especially if a spring tide is forecasted.
 Nowadays, it’s an easy walk to get to Mount Saint Michel.
 In the past, it was dangerous due to the high tidal range and the quicksand.

-To stop the imminent drying up and to restore the typical character of an island, the dam to Mont Saint Michel got replaced by a 43 million Euro bridge in 2014.
-Due to the former dam, the sand and slick couldn't get removed by the tides.
+To stop the imminent drying up and restore an island's typical character, the dam to Mont Saint Michel was replaced by a 43 million Euro bridge in 2014.
+Due to the former barrier, the tides couldn't remove the sand and slick.
 The work began in 2009 and was completed in 2015.
-Nowadays, you walk along a 760 m long bridge to the island.
+Nowadays, you walk along a 760 m-long bridge to the island.

-A reservoir was built at the river Couesnon to regulate the flow of the water.
-Always 6 hours after high tide water gets released to anticipate with strong power the removal of the sediments behind Mount St. Michel.
-The reason for such immense work and investment is to get the island always surrounded by the sea at high tide as it was in the past.
+A reservoir was built at the river Couesnon to regulate the water flow.
+Always 6 hours after high tide, water gets released to anticipate with strong power the removal of the sediments behind Mount St. Michel.
+The reason for such immense work and investment is to get the island always surrounded by the sea at high tide as in the past.